Chukwueze groin surgery a success, Villarreal confirm | Goal.com

 At 21 years, seven months and 11 days, he shattered the record set by Argentina international and AC Milan centre back Mateo Musacchio who reached the centenary mark aged 21 years, 11 months and 20 days.

-The Super Eagle joined the Spanish side from Diamond Football Academy following his spectacular performance in Chile.
+The Super Eagle joined the Spanish side from Diamond Football Academy following his spectacular performances in Chile.
 There, he helped Emmanuel Amuneke’s boys emerge as winners of the cadet world championship.

-In that tournament, he was named third-best player behind Johannes Eggestein and compatriot Victor Osimhen.
+In that tournament, he was named the third-best player behind Johannes Eggestein and compatriot Victor Osimhen.

-Thanks his his fine showing for the club’s reserves in the third tier, he was promoted to the senior team – making his debut in a Europa League game against Rangers – as manager Javi Calleja brought him in as a 79th-minute replacement for Nicola Sansone.